 Fire Up Your Metabolism Through Exercise

 Working out is another way to lose weight after 40 by increasing your metabolism and burning more calories than you would during a normal day.
 It doesn’t have to be an intense workout either – simply getting active can make enough of a difference, especially if it’s something you enjoy like walking or hiking.
-Strength training is also an important part of building muscle which helps keep the metabolism humming along at full speed (15)!
+Strength training is also an important part of building or maintaining muscle which helps keep the metabolism humming along at full speed (15)!

 Do Cardio Regularly

 Cardio workouts are great for helping lose weight after 40 because they burn extra calories that can further boost your body’s fat-burning potential while strengthening your heart to protect against diseases later in life (4)!
 Some examples include jogging, dancing, swimming and biking.